siaher197/bostonhousepredicitionregression/README.md

 Once we get a good fit, we will use this model to predict the monetary value of a house located at the Boston’s area.

-A model like this would be very valuable for a real state agent who could make use of the information provided in a dayly basis.
+A model like this would be very valuable for a real state agent who could make use of the information provided on daily basis.